Full Time Students

 Books and supplies are additional expenses.
 At the time of registration, books can be ordered by credit card or charged to the student account.
 Keep in mind if charged to the student account you will see this as an additional charge on the statement.

 Work Study funds are not applied to student accounts.
-If a student wants to use these funds towards the balance, they will make payment at the Business Office.
+If a student wants to use these funds towards the balance, they will make payment at

 All financial obligations to the University must be paid in full or satisfactory payment arrangements made with the Business Office before a student may register for a new semester.